Controlling Impersonation access with Distribution Groups

-To start, provide the service account (in this example, firstname.lastname@example.org) the permission to impersonate members of a distribution group (email@example.com).
+To start, provide the Service Account (in this example, firstname.lastname@example.org) the permission to impersonate members/rooms in a distribution group (email@example.com).

 $DistGroupDN = $(Get-DistributionGroup firstname.lastname@example.org).DistinguishedName New-ManagementScope -Name CronofyImpersonationScope -RecipientRestrictionFilter "MemberOfGroup -eq '$DistGroupDN'" New-ManagementRoleAssignment -Name CronofyImpersonationAssignment -User email@example.com -Role ApplicationImpersonation -CustomRecipientWriteScope CronofyImpersonationScope